johnlacomba/ollama-go-client-1/README.md

 # Ollama Go Client

 This project is a Go client for communicating with a local Ollama LLM (Large Language Model).
-It provides a web interface to send prompts and receive *streaming* responses from the model.
+It provides a web interface with two modes: a standard "User-To-Model" chat and a "Model-To-Model" conversational interface.

 ## Project Structure